CoetseeM/MichaelaCoetsee.github.io/README.md

 **_Outcome:_** A presentation that I recieved a high distinction for (90%).

 **_Graphs:_**
+I have included 4 of the graphs I created as a showcase, however this is not an exaustive list and these 4 graphs do not address all of the listed goals that I addressed using Tableau or in my presentation.

 ![Whoops!
 No image](Boxplots.png "COVID-19 Death Statistics")

 ![Whoops!
 No image](Area.png "Weekly Deaths by English Region between 2020 and 2023")